 (Vinyl Love is a series of posts that quite simply lists, describes, and displays the pieces in my growing vinyl collection.
 You can bet that each record was given a spin during the drafting of each corresponding post.)

-Year released: 2021
+Year released: 2010

-Standout track: “Hardline”
+Standout track: “Fools tattoo”